-Here we have a dataset having Serial No, Candidate’s Name, Acquired Number, DoB & Candidate’s Code.
+Here we have a dataset having Serial No, Candidate’s Name, Acquired Number, DoB, and Candidate’s Code.
 We will use different Columns of our dataset to demonstrate different methods of Using Data Validation in Excel with Color.

-Method 1.
-Using Whole Number Criteria to Use Data Validation with Color
+1. Using Whole Number Criteria to Use Data Validation in Excel with Color

 In this method, I’ll show you how to use the Data Validation feature selecting Whole Number criteria with Color.
-At first, I’ll show how to Use Data Validation with Whole Numbers then I’ll show how to Use Color with it applying Conditional Formatting.
+First, I’ll show how to use Data Validation with Whole Numbers then I’ll show how to use Color by applying Conditional Formatting.

 - Then to apply Data Validation follow the Data tab >> Data Tools >> Data Validation.

 - By default Settings Tab will open.
 Then click the Allow box & select Whole number.

 - After that Click, the Data box & you will see a lot of options.
 You can select any options from here & to satisfy our criteria we will select Between option to validate only data between 40 & 100.

 - Upon selecting Between Type 40 in Minimum box or whatever value we want to be minimum & then Type 100 in Maximum.

 - Now Fill Up the Acquired Number Column.